 U.S. manufacturing sinks to decade low, stoking economic fear

-By Bani Sapra, The Associated Press
+October 2, 2019 by Bani Sapra, The Associated Press

 U.S. factory activity hit a decade low last month in the face of President Donald Trump’s trade conflicts, adding to a weakening picture of the global economy.

 The Institute for Supply Management, an association of purchasing managers, said Tuesday that its manufacturing index shrank for a second straight month to 47.8% in September, down from 49.1 per cent in August.
 Any reading below 50 signals that the sector is contracting.

 Investors on Wall Street responded by dumping stocks, given that the slowdown in manufacturing fanned fears that growth might be slowing more than expected and could squeeze corporate earnings.
 The Dow Jones Industrial Average, which had been up early in the day, was down about 300 points in mid-afternoon trading.

 Trump’s nearly 15-month trade war with China and his tariffs on steel, aluminum and other products were intended to help U.S. manufacturers.
 But his confrontational trade policies have so far had the opposite effect and helped spur the Federal Reserve to cut interest rates in September for a second time this year.

 Weakening business confidence and softening global demand have hit American factories hard, prompting pullbacks in production and employment.
 This month’s ISM measure reported the lowest level of manufacturing activity since June 2009, the last month of the Great Recession.